 Just because you’re now single doesn’t mean you have to jump into a new relationship.
 If you are not ready to be in a relationship, don’t pursue someone as a rebound.
 It is not fair to you, nor is it fair to your crush.

-you are ready to be with someone new, take your time.
-Learning to trust after a bad relationship may take repeated efforts with different partners before you find someone to get serious with.
+When you are ready to be with someone new, take your time.
+Building trust after a bad relationship may take repeated efforts with different partners before you find someone to get serious with.
 Be cautious with your new partner and use your head as well as your heart until you are able to trust them.

 5. Communicate with your partner